mszyncowicz/DualSenseY-v2-battery-led-fix/README.md

 1. Clone the repository and ensure dependencies are installed.
 2. Build the project using CMake or a suitable build system.
-3. Run the executable to open the DSX Client window.
+3. Run the executable to open the DualSenseY window.

 ## Usage